benyap/tscpaths/README.md

    yarn add -D @benyap/tscpaths
    ```

-2. Add it as a part of your build script in `package.json`
+2. Add it as a part of your build script in `package.json` after the code has
+   been transpiled.

    ```json
    "scripts": {